Ah, if it isn’t SEO, the almighty internet boogyman that every business, entrepreneur, freelancer, and marketer is trying to tame.

 - Generating high-quality content.
 If you want your website to rank well on Google, having truly useful content that links to your main pages will help.
 Consistently writing optimized copy is essential, so we recommend you make content a big part of both your SEO and your marketing strategy.
+A good way to start is by creating topic clusters and organizing your content around specific pillar pages.
 Being intentional about what you write is also super important, which leads us to…

 - Understanding search intent.
 We all know keywords play a big role in content optimization, but what’s more important than the keywords themselves is the user intent behind them – what is the reader trying to find by searching, say “lawnmower” – are they looking to buy, to educate themselves on how to use one, to find alternatives… what gives?
 A big part of SEO copywriting is identifying this intent and tailoring content accordingly.
 For a better chance at understanding search intent, check out this guide by Moz.

 - Avoiding over-optimization.
 You know what they say about too much of a good thing, right?
-Adding too many keywords or links to your materials for the sole purpose of getting them to rank higher can not only be ineffective – it can actually decrease your performance.
+Adding too many keywords or links to your materials for the sole purpose of getting them to rank higher can not only be ineffective, but can actually decrease your performance.
 Over-optimization will inevitably hinder UX, which is one of the things Google cares most about.
 Sure, include keywords, links, and appropriate metadata, but don’t go overboard – everything needs to look and feel natural.
 Or else!

 The Bottom Line